redhat-cop/devspaces-images/README.md

 ## Need a Containerfile?
 You Got it!

 If you still have a need or desire to provide a raw Containerfile for people to build, CEkit has you covered there too.
-In addition to the build image, the `cekit build` command also outputs the full source for the image, including a generated containerfile, which can be built directly usin Docker, Podman or Buildah.
+In addition to the build image, the `cekit build` command also outputs the full source for the image, including a generated containerfile, which can be built directly using Docker, Podman or Buildah.
 For example, after running the NodeJS example above, I can also run:

 ```